//not the thank-you page

 In most motorcycle accident cases, liability will fall primarily on either the motorcycle driver or the driver in the other vehicle (in cases of two-vehicle collisions).
 However, it is possible that another party could be liable for your injuries, such as the city that is responsible for maintaining the roads or the motorcycle manufacturing company.

-If a car or truck driver causes a motorcycle accident, their vehicle’s insurance is responsible for paying benefits to the amount of personal injury protection (PIP) available.
+If a car or truck driver causes a motorcycle accident, their vehicle’s insurance is responsible for paying benefits up to the amount of personal injury protection (PIP) available.
 Also known as No-Fault benefits, PIP covers medical expenses connected to the accident, lost wages for three years, replacement services for three years, and personal care such as in-home nursing and handicap modifications to the house.
 Replacement services cover household tasks like cleaning and child care that the injured party cannot perform.

 In Michigan, if the driver who caused the accident with a motorcycle was at least 50% at fault, the injured party is eligible for non-economic damages like pain and suffering.
 Personal injury settlements can also cover emotional distress, disfigurement, loss of quality of life, loss of enjoyment of life, or loss of companionship.